MiguelSousa7/SignWise/README.md

 # SignWise

-## 📖 About

-SignWise was developed as part of a Computer Science project focused on **Human-Computer Interaction**.
-It allows users to translate text into Portuguese sign language and explore tutorials in multiple languages.
+**SignWise** is a mobile app that translates text into Portuguese sign language.
+It also includes a dictionary and interactive tutorials for learning sign language.
+This app was developed with React Native + expo.

 ## 🚀 Try the App